tel: +48 888 99 98 98

 neodymium magnets

-We provide blue color magnetic Nd2Fe14B - our store's offer.
-All "magnets" on our website are in stock for immediate delivery (see the list).
-See the magnet pricing for more details see the magnet price list
+We offer red color magnetic Nd2Fe14B - our store's offer.
+Practically all "magnets" in our store are in stock for immediate purchase (check the list).
+See the magnet pricing for more details check the magnet price list

 Where to purchase strong magnet?
-Holders with magnets in solid and airtight enclosure are ideally suited for use in variable and difficult climate conditions, including during snow and rain check...
+Holders with magnets in airtight, solid enclosure are excellent for use in challenging weather, including during snow and rain check...

 Dhit sp. z o.o. logo